Always Be Comedy: The Tommyfield pub, Kennington, London, 2018

 AJ Bell’s Fringe on Friday: In Support of The Edinburgh Fringe: Online: 2020

 Scottish comedian Fern Brady played Always Be Comedy in London September 2018 and then again as a guest at Nick Helm’s Xmas F*ck Fest 5 in London in December 2019.
-When I watched her from my front seat, she had a very easy rapport with the audience, and she encouraged both laughter and understanding in her sets which focused on her self-depreciating life.
+When I watched her from my front seat, she had a very easy rapport with the audience, and she encouraged both laughter and understanding in her sets which focussed on her self-depreciating life.